Ovarian follicle activation: Inducing follicle activation

 In vitro follicle activation describes the process by which primordial follicles are deliberately activated.
 Oocytes from these activated follicles can be used to establish a pregnancy.
 This has potential for widespread use in restoring fertility in women suffering with fertility issues such as early or medically induced menopause.

 Medical applications of inducing ovarian follicle growth

-Diminished ovarian reserve/premature ovarian insufficiency
+Poor ovarian reserve

-Conventional IVA or drug free IVA can be used to preserve fertility in patients with Diminished Ovarian Reserve (see Poor Ovarian Reserve) or Premature Ovarian Insufficiency (POI).
+Conventional IVA or drug free IVA can be used to preserve fertility in patients with either poor ovarian reserve or premature ovarian insufficiency.

-Drug free IVA is more beneficial in patients with DOR or POI with recent menses cessation than conventional IVA.
+Drug free IVA is more beneficial in both instances with recent menses cessation than conventional IVA.
 This is because it reduces the invasiveness of surgical approaches and circumvents adverse effects of tissue culture on follicles.
-Traditional IVA is recommended in patients with low ovarian reserve like in patients with POI with prolonged menopause or patients looking for immediate outcomes.
+Traditional IVA is recommended in patients with poor ovarian reserve like in patients with POI with prolonged menopause or patients looking for immediate outcomes.

-Using drug free IVA, at least a total of 18 healthy live births and three more ongoing pregnancies in POI and DOR patients charted in papers, with additional unpublished deliveries and ongoing pregnancies reported in scientific conferences.
+Using drug free IVA, at least 18 healthy live births and three more ongoing pregnancies in both cases charted in papers, with additional unpublished deliveries and ongoing pregnancies reported in scientific conferences.